gittuf/gittuf/docs/cli/gittuf_policy_list-teams.md

 ### Synopsis

-The 'list-teams' command lists all trusted teams and their principals defined in a gittuf policy rule file.
+The 'list-teams' command lists all trusted teams defined in a gittuf policy rule file.
 By default, the main policy file (targets) is used, which can be overridden with the '--policy-name' flag.

 ```
 gittuf policy list-teams [flags]